 Lacy graduated from the Georgia Institute of Technology with a BS in Industrial Management and earned an MBA from Emory University.
 He and his wife, Caron, have homes in Lake Forest, Illinois and Carmel, California.

-Sara Miller McCune is the founder of SAGE and is currently executive chairman of the company’s board of directors.
+Sara Miller McCune is the founder of SAGE Publishing and executive chairman of the company’s board of directors.
 Guided by an entrepreneurial spirit and an unwavering dedication to academia, the then-24-year-old Sara founded SAGE in 1965 to start a company that would allow scholars to disseminate quality research in their own voices and break new ground in emerging fields of study.
 Today, McCune also serves as a director of SAGE Publications Ltd. (London, founded in 1971) and Corwin, a SAGE company and leading publisher for educational administrators and teachers.
-SAGE set up subsidiaries in India in 1981 and in Singapore in 2006, in Melbourne in 2016, and has subsequently opened offices in Beijing and Shanghai, Cairo, Vancouver, and Toronto.
+SAGE set up subsidiaries in India in 1981, in Singapore in 2006, in Melbourne in 2016, and has subsequently opened offices in Beijing and Shanghai, Cairo, Vancouver, and Toronto.
 McCune remains actively involved in the company’s expansion and development.

 In 2012, McCune received an honorary doctorate from her alma mater, Queens College, for her visionary work as publisher, philanthropist, and entrepreneur.
 In 2014, she was awarded an honorary fellowship from Cardiff University and an honorary doctorate from Bath University, and in 2016, McCune received an honorary degree from CSU Channel Islands.
 She is also an Honorary Fellow of both CASBS at Stanford, and Pembroke College at Oxford.